 Keynote lecture and conference reception at Grassi Museum

-The evening will start with addresses of welcome by Erich Schröger (Vice-Rector for Research and Young Academics of the University of Leipzig), Nanette Jacomijn Snoep (Director of Grassi Museum), Sven Trautmann (City of Leipzig, Office for International Affairs), Rose Marie Beck (Dean of the Faculty of History, Arts, and Oriental Studies), and Katja Werthmann (President of the African Studies Association in Germany, VAD).
+The evening will start with addresses of welcome by Erich Schröger (Vice-Rector for Research and Young Academics of the University of Leipzig), Nanette Jacomijn Snoep (Director of Grassi Museum), Sven Trautmann (City of Leipzig, Office for International Affairs), Clara Carvalho (President of the Africa-Europe Group for Interdisciplinary Studies, AEGIS), Rose Marie Beck (Dean of the Faculty of History, Arts, and Oriental Studies), and Katja Werthmann (President of the African Studies Association in Germany, VAD).